The Value of Community Science

 “Typical scientific experiences in our schools tend to be situated in a sort of ‘beginning, middle, and end’ framework.
 Here’s the question, here’s the answer, let’s move on.
 But that’s not what the actual scientific process looks like.
 Community science should take students through this process where they don't get to an endpoint and say ‘Okay I know everything, and I'm done.’
 They get to an endpoint and become curious and say, ‘I want to know more, I want to do more.’”

-Meggie Harvey Program Manager, Community Science in Education
+Meggie Harvey Senior Program Manager, Curriculum and Instruction

 "“For students, it’s an introduction to how science works.
 You’re not just connecting more deeply with your own ecosystem in your own community, but you’re understanding how the scientific method works, how we measure things, how we observe things and try to look at patterns and understand those patterns.”